DiegoVictor/devradar-api/README.md

 |MONGO_URL|MongoDB's server url.|`mongodb://127.0.0.1:27017/devradar`
 |GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET|GitHub's OAuth App credentials.
 See [GitHub OAuth App](#github-oauth-app) for more information.| -
 |DOCS_URL|An url to docs where users can find more information about the app's internal code errors.|`https://github.com/DiegoVictor/devradar-api#errors-reference`
-> For Windows users using Docker Toolbox maybe be necessary in your `.env` file set the host of the MongoDB and Redis to `192.168.99.100` (docker machine IP) instead of `localhost` or `127.0.0.1`.
+> For Windows users using Docker Toolbox maybe be necessary in your `.env` file set the host of the MongoDB to `192.168.99.100` (docker machine IP) instead of `localhost` or `127.0.0.1`.

 ### Github OAuth App
 First you need to create a [GitHub OAuth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app), just remember to configure the field `Authorization callback URL` with the project's [`web`](https://github.com/DiegoVictor/devradar-web) version home page url.